 Offered fall semester.
-Nine hours lecture and six hours laboratory a week for eight weeks.
+Four and a half hours lecture and five hours laboratory a week.
 Fee: \$250.00.

 This course includes a study of the theory, methods, and pathological processes in medical microbiology.
 Instruction will include the setup of cultures, identification of organisms, susceptibility testing, automation, and reporting procedures.
 Principles of safety, quality control and quality assurance as appropriate to clinical microbiology analysis are also included in the course.